-As a developer you may sometime need to test an app on different PHP versions.
+As a developer you may sometime need to test an app on different PHP version.
 Today I am going to show you how to switch PHP versions in Arch and Manjaro OS.

 I have PHP 7 and 8(8.1) installed on Manjaro.
 I even have php56